nguyetming/retina_model/README.md

-# retina_model
+# Retina model
-A pin-hole model of fish's retina which transforms bottom-projected stimuli into retinal space
+> A pin-hole model of fish's retina which transforms bottom-projected stimuli into retinal space